Newly renovated, expanded clinics opening in May -

 For emergencies

-Pediatric patients needing emergent services should present to the Main Reception Desk in the HSC dental clinic where they will be registered and referred to the Pediatric Dentistry clinic for evaluation and treatment as needed.
+Pediatric patients needing emergent services should present to the Main Reception Desk at the WVU Health Sciences Center dental clinic where they will be registered and referred to the Pediatric Dentistry Clinic for evaluation and treatment as needed.

 Molar sealants